-Becoming a U.S. citizen represents a meaningful commitment and opens doors to voting, certain government jobs, sponsoring family members with shorter wait times, and the security of knowing you cannot be deported.
+Becoming a U.S. citizen represents a meaningful commitment and opens doors to voting in federal elections, certain government jobs, sponsoring family members with shorter wait times, and provides greater security since a U.S. citizen’s right to remain in the United States is almost always a permanent right.

 This service is for you if: